Lee Roy Parnell

-Lee Roy Parnell (born December 21, 1956) is an American country music and blues artist, singer, songwriter, and guitarist.
+Lee Roy Parnell (born December 21, 1956) is an American country singer, songwriter, and guitarist.
 Active since 1990, he has recorded eight studio albums, and has charted more than twenty singles on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
-His highest-charting hits are "What Kind of Fool Do You Think I Am" (1992), "Tender Moment" (1993), and "A Little Bit of You" (1995), all of which peaked at No. 2.
-Four more of his singles have charted in the Top Ten as well.
-Parnell made a shift in the early 2000s back to the bluesier sounds of his early works, releasing two blues albums on Vanguard Records and Universal South.
-Besides his own work, Parnell has played slide guitar and National guitar on several other country and blues recordings.
+His highest-charting hits are "What Kind of Fool Do You Think I Am" (1992), "Tender Moment" (1993), and "A Little Bit of You" (1995), all of which peaked at number two.
+He recorded for the former Arista Nashville for the entirety of the 1990s, with later releases on Vanguard, Universal South (now Show Dog-Universal Music), and Vector.
+Parnell's music is defined by his blues influences and use of slide guitar.

 Early years

 Parnell was born in Abilene, Texas, but raised in Stephenville, Texas.
 His father had performed with Bob Wills, and Parnell gave his first performance at age six on Wills' radio show.
 Parnell played guitar and drums in various bands during his teenage years.
+He joined Kinky Friedman's Texas Jewboys in his late teens and moved to Austin in 1974 to join the city's budding music scene.
 He moved to Nashville, Tennessee, in 1987, and he signed with the Arista Nashville recording company two years later.